Debit VS Credit Transactions: The Complete Small Business Guide

 Table of Contents

-- Key Differences Between Credit & Debit Transactions
+- More Key Differences Between Credit & Debit Transactions

-- Is The Difference Between Credit & Debit Transactions Important?
+The Basic Difference Between Credit And Debit Transactions

 Credit cards essentially are revolving lines of credit between the issuing bank and the consumer.
 When a consumer pays with a credit card, the money is transferred in roughly the following way: